 Texas Department of Public Safety (DPS): DPS provided resources in support of Hurricane Beryl and Texas Highway Patrol (THP) actively monitored traffic patterns and conditions.
 DPS in Corpus Christi, Weslaco, and the McAllen Border Districts reported THP would be staffing the Disaster District Emergency Operations Centers (DDEOC).
 In Houston, DPS personnel staffed the DDEOC and THP monitored traffic and roadway conditions.
 DPS in Conroe and Rosenberg assisted with staffing the DDEOC in Beaumont.
-THP continues to staff the DDEOC in Victoria.
 DPS in San Antonio received a request to assist with conducting Level 1 bus inspections for potential evacuations.
-DPS Aviation repositioned a helicopter from Austin to Houston on July 9.
-DPS Aviation has helicopters, with hoist capabilities and rescue specialist, in Houston, Dallas, San Antonio, and Edinburg are available.
-Personnel are coordinating at the Houston DDEOC.